sothrieg/dynamic-mock/README.md

 - Verify the endpoint URLs and HTTP methods are correct
 - Check request body format for POST/PUT/PATCH operations

+**Analytics Not Updating**
+- Check browser console for JavaScript errors
+- Ensure the analytics stream connection is active
+- Try refreshing the analytics page
+- Verify that API requests are being made to generate data

 ### Getting Help

 - 📧 Contact: **Thomas Rieger** at t.rieger@quickline.ch